 The rise in popularity of sunbeds and sunlamps may have also contributed to the increased rates.

 Cancer Research UK, in collaboration with Nivea Sun, has used this opportunity to launch the third year of its campaign to encourage people to enjoy the sun safely this summer.
 Nivea Sun is a sunscreen brand.
 Many other sunscreen brands are available.
-For more information see our video on how to apply sunscreen.

 What is malignant melanoma?